wp-plugins/juiz-social-post-sharer/readme.txt

 1. Themes available
 2. After a post

+== Other plugins ==

+Find my plugins at <a href="http://profiles.wordpress.org/creativejuiz/">http://profiles.wordpress.org/creativejuiz/</a>

 == Changelog ==

+= 1.2.2 =
+* New: Facebook and Pinterest new API integrated
+* New hook to remove `rel="nofollow"` on links
+* New hook to customize container element (div by default)
+* New hook to remove intro sentence, or its container tag
+* New: to perform customization, you can use %%title%% (insert the post title), %%siteurl%% (insert the site URL) or %%permalink%% (insert the post URL) variables
+* Bug fix: you can now use shortcode or template function only by choosing option "I'm a ninja, I want to use the shortcode only!"
+* Translation updates (French, English)

 = 1.2.1 =
 * [juiz_sps] shortcode added (you now have [juiz_social] and [juiz_sps])